 What is a Google Ads audit?

-A Google Ads audit is an in-depth review of your Google Ads campaigns.
+A Google Ads audit is a comprehensive review of your Google Ads campaigns.
 The aim is to gather information to effectively optimize and enhance its performance.

 Typically, you will review or compare the above elements based on certain metrics or key performance indicators (KPIs).